mGPT: Few-Shot Learners Go Multilingual: Experiments

 \subsection{Knowledge Probing}

+\paragraph{Method} We probe our models for factual knowledge in 23 languages using the mLAMA dataset~\cite{kassner-etal-2021-multilingual}.
+The task is to complete a knowledge triplet \textit{<subject, relation, object>} converted to templates for querying LMs.
+Consider an example from the original LAMA~\cite{petroni-etal-2019-language} for English, where \textit{<Dante, born-in, X>} is converted to the template \textit{``Dante was born in [MASK]''}.
+We follow~\citeauthor{lin2022fewshot} to design the probing task.
+As each such query contains hundreds of negative candidates on average, we limit the number of candidates to three, i.e., one is the ground truth candidate and the other two candidates are randomly sampled from the provided knowledge source.
+The probing performance is evaluated with precision@1 averaged over all relations per language.

-Figure~\ref{fig:dataset_stats} outlines the results for mGPT-XL and mGPT-13B.
-The overall pattern is that the performance is equal or above 0.6 for Germanic, Romance, Austro-Asiatic, Japonic, and Chinese languages.
+\paragraph{Results} \autoref{fig:mlama_probing} outlines the results for mGPT$_\text{1.3B}$ and mGPT$_\text{13B}$.
+The overall pattern is that the performance is equal to or above 0.6 for Germanic, Romance, Austro-Asiatic, Japonic, and Chinese languages.
 However, Uralic, Slavic, Koreanic, and Afro-Asiatic languages receive scores of lower than 0.5.
-We also find that scaling the number of model parameters typically boost the performance for high-resource languages up to 5 points, while no significant improvements are observed on the other languages.

-Comparing our results with~\citet{DBLP:journals/corr/abs-2112-10668}, we conclude that our models achieve lower performance than XGLM (7.5B) almost on all languages, and perform on par with GPT3-Curie\footnote{\url{https://blog.eleuther.ai/gpt3-model-sizes/}} (6.7B).
+We also find that scaling the number of model parameters usually boosts the performance for high-resource languages up to 5 points, while no significant improvements are observed in the other languages.
+Comparing our results with~\citeauthor{lin2022fewshot}, we conclude that our models achieve lower performance than XGLM$_\text{7.5B}$ almost in all languages and perform on par with GPT3-Curie$_\text{6.5B}$.